MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Diagnostics/New-WinEvent.md

 ### -Version

 Specifies the version number of the event.
-Type the event number.
 PowerShell converts the number to the required Byte type.

-This parameter lets you specify an event when different versions of the same event are defined.
+The value specifies the version of the event when different versions of the same event are defined.

 ```yaml
 Type: System.Byte